-Walking around Syncplicity’s office, you hear two words popping up all over the place: transformation and enterprise.
+Walking around Syncplicity by Axway’s office, you hear two words popping up all over the place: transformation and enterprise.
 They are passed back and forth between gulps of espresso and Red Bull; come alive during heated debates; and stand proudly as pillars of our product roadmap.

 We have always developed solutions that integrate at some level with Microsoft solutions.
 But when we joined Microsoft’s Cloud Storage Partner Program (CSPP) last year, we were presented an opportunity to add a whole new dimension.
 Fueled by our mission to digitally transform the enterprise, we immediately began work on native integrations that address our enterprise customers’ greatest needs.